Classroom accommodations for ADHD

 • Check in frequently to monitor the student’s “emotional temperature” or frustration level.

 Do you have a student who you think has difficulty with attention and self-control?
-See a fact sheet about ADHD.
+Check out this fact sheet about ADHD.

 Do you think your child may need accommodations?
 Get tips for talking to teachers about ADHD.